Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

 In order to demonstrate our approach, we performed an experiment at the Materials Imaging and Diagnostics (MID) instrument of the European X-ray Free Electron Laser~\cite{madsen2021materials}.
 The schematic setup is shown in Fig.~\ref{fig:overview}(b).
-The XFEL was operated in self-seeding mode~\cite{liu2023cascaded} with an average pulse energy of $170\,\mu$J and bandwidth of 1.2\,eV.
+The XFEL was operated in self-seeding mode~\cite{liu2023cascaded} with an average pulse energy of $170\,\mu$J (about $35\%$ self-seeding fraction) and bandwidth of 1.2\,eV.
 The accelerator was operated in the 2.2\,MHz mode, with 30 pulses per train and 440\,ns separation between two subsequent pulses, which matches the nuclear life time very well.
 The photon energy was set to the nuclear resonance energy of 14.4 keV employing absolute energy measurements via the Bond method~\cite{Bond:a02913}.
-The incoming self-seeded x-rays pass MID's Si(111) double-crystal monochromator (DCM) with about 1~eV transmission bandwith, in order to remove the off-resonant SASE background.
-The x-rays are naturally polarized in the horizontal plane, and a channel-cut Si(840) polarization analyzer in crossed setting is used to block this polarization channel, thereby protecting the avalanche photo-diode detectors from the incident beam.
+The incoming self-seeded x-rays pass MID's Si(111) double-crystal monochromator (DCM) with about 1\,eV transmission bandwith, in order to remove the off-resonant SASE (self-amplified spontaneous emission) background.
+The x-rays are intrinsically polarized in the horizontal plane, and a channel-cut Si(840) polarization analyzer \cite{PhysRevLett.70.359,Marx-Glowna:hf5410,Roehlsberger2005} in crossed setting is used to block this polarization channel, thereby protecting the avalanche photo-diode (APD) detectors from the incident beam.
 The ${}^{57}$Fe M\"ossbauer nuclei are embedded in a thin-film waveguide sample (see Appendix~\ref{sample}) aligned to reflect the beam in grazing incidence geometry.
 A weak external magnetic field is applied to align the nuclear magnetization along the beam propagation direction, so that the circular polarizations are eigen-polarizations and the incident horizontal linear $\sigma$-polarization experiences strong scattering into the perpedicular $\pi$-polarization.
 This polarization component will pass the analyzer and its time-dependent intensity is recorded with APDs.
-An averaged detection signal is shown in Fig.~\ref{fig:overview}.
-Example single shot raw data with high, medium and low signal content are shown in the Supplemental Figs.~\ref{fig:exampleHighNTraces} and \ref{fig:signalContent} (see Appendix~\ref{raw}).